 Indeed, even to me, Hannah’s suicide seemed to be portrayed as less of a result of crippling depression and more like an act of revenge, which I don’t believe was the true intention of the show.
 I think we were meant to take away that it was the shit Hannah went through that led her to depression that culminated in suicide, not that she was driven by a shallow motive of revenge, so it feels like they missed the mark.
 Unfortunately, as it is, because the show revolves so greatly around Hannah’s calculated intentions to cause other people pain, I worry about teens who would derive the following message from the show: when someone hurts you, the best response is to hurt them back.
 In more extreme terms, if you kill yourself, THEN people will care.
 That’s the best way out.
 That’s the best way to make people understand how much they’ve hurt you.

 And this is where my unease with the show ultimately arises, and where the compassion I have for Hannah dwindles.
 I’m extremely hesitant to condone a character or person that ultimately seems to be pointing the finger and punishing others in such a cruel, manipulative way for her suicide.
 I want to have empathy for Hannah, and I did—she experienced some pretty horrific stuff, and a resulting depression is justified and understandable.
 And I would never judge someone’s choice to end their own life, because I don’t think it’s within my right—or anyone’s—to make judgments about a personal choice that we could never understand.
 But I’m deeply uncomfortable with Hannah’s response to her classmates’ actions.
 For one thing, while the “13 reasons” were all pretty terrible experiences for Hannah, I think there was quite a range of level of offense.
-On the one hand, you have Bryce, a classmate who raped Hannah (as well as another classmate of both, Jessica) and who deserves everything he had coming for him.
+On the one hand, you have Bryce, a classmate who raped Hannah (as well as another classmate of both, Jessica) and who deserves serious consequences.
 More than any other character, I felt no identification with or sympathy for Bryce and the disgusting, fucked up things he did.
 I found the scenes with Bryce the hardest to watch.
 On the other hand, you have Ryan, who made an arguably well-intentioned mistake of publishing one of Hannah’s poems in a school zine without her permission, or even Sheri, who abandoned Hannah after crashing into a stop sign in her car (later resulting in the death of another classmate)—a horrible mistake and terrible decision, but also a very human one.
 Should Ryan and Sheri really have to live the rest of their lives feeling as if they were the reason someone they once considered a friend killed herself?
 It seems hypocritical—isn’t the whole point that we should have empathy and not make assumptions about people’s back-stories and motives?